IgorNCosta14/Desafio-Astran/web/README.md

 # Astran-challenge - frontend

-An API for searching stocks, searching stock history, comparing stocks and projecting the earnings of a stock.
+An application for searching stocks, searching stock history, comparing stocks and projecting the earnings of a stock.

 ## Installation